Before You Apply

 It’s never too early to start planning.

 Early preparation is the key to a smooth (and successful!) application and admission process.
-We typically get around 100 applicants across the BS and MS coordinated programs and accept up to 36 students per year.
+We typically get around 100 applicants across the MS Nutrition programs and accept 40 to 50 students per year.

 Give yourself the best chance of acceptance by doing your research and putting your best application forward.